The DriveScale System

 Software Composable Infrastructure (SCI) is the underlying innovation of the DriveScale System, and it is the key to unlocking the promise of modern workloads for mainstream enterprises.
-It enables organizations to disaggregate and recombine compute and storage resources into clusters in any ratio needed to meet the demands of modern workloads.
-With tightly integrated software and hardware components, SCI provides data center administrators with the efficiency, economics and security, as well as the agility and elasticity of the public cloud, ultimately ensuring that critical resources are no longer trapped in silos and are optimized.
+SCI enables organizations to disaggregate compute and storage resources into available pools, and then recombine these resources into clusters, under software control, into any ratio of compute to storage required by modern workloads.
+SCI provides data center administrators with the efficiency, economics and security, as well as the agility and elasticity of the public cloud, ultimately ensuring that critical resources are no longer trapped in silos and are optimized.

 The DriveScale Composability Platform

 Traditional data center architectures use a mix of commodity servers that are “fixed” in their pre-integrated configurations of compute and storage.
 This rigid approach often forces companies to overprovision one resource (e.g., CPUs) in order to fulfill the greater need of another resource (e.g., storage).
 With DriveScale, the ratio of compute to storage in the data center clusters is a software-defined operation using composable infrastructure technology.

 DriveScale automatically discovers available physical data center resources; enables disaggregation of servers into separate pools of compute and storage resources, and reassembles servers under software control, and manages and optimizes the cluster.